ghiscoding/angular-validation/readme.md

 ##  Some Working Examples

-Let's start with a simple example and then let's get down to real business
+Let's start with a simple example and then let's get down to real business.

+P.S.
+For real live example, please download the Github project and run the `index.html` (no server needer) while the actual form with validation is inside `templates/testingForm.html`
 <a name="examples"></a>
 ```html
 <!-- example 1 -->